tautcony/ISTA-Patcher/README.md

 > [!NOTE]
 > - Please ensure that all related processes been killed before starting the program.
-> - Import the generated registry file(`license.reg`) under `Release` directory to resolve some exceptions that may arise while loading the license.
+> - Path should be enclosed in quotes if it contains spaces to avoid errors.
-> - From version `4.48.x`, Please ensure that `BMW.Rheingold.Auth.Enabled` in the configuration file is set to `false`, or try the `--patch-user-auth` option.
+> - Please ensure that both `CoreFramework.ILeanActive` and `CoreFramework.OSSModeActive` in the configuration file are set to `false`.
 > - Please ensure that the `Logging.Directory` in the configuration file is a relative path that does not start with `%ISPIDATA%`, otherwise exceptions will occur during the log cleaning process.
+> - If choose to generate a dummy license, import the generated registry file(`license.reg`) under `Release` directory.
+> - From version `4.48.x`, Please ensure that `Auth.Enabled` in the configuration file is set to `false`, or try the `--patch-user-auth` option.

 > [!TIP]
 > There are several other alternative features that can be discovered through exploration.